By Brian Points

 Aggregating the data shows that of all occupations in the potential skills shortages category, 66% are in the fields of healthcare; education; business and finance; and architecture and engineering.
 Conversely, of all occupations in the potential surpluses category, 63% are in the fields of production; construction and extraction; and installation, maintenance and repair.

 Following this theory, we can expect that any given occupational category (SOC code) will have a wage and employment level that best represents the demand for workers, and the required compensation level for employees.
-3 To complicate matters, the economy is never stationary but is in a continuous state of adjustment and realignment.
+[3.
+With this theory, it is assumed that each group of workers is “homogenous.”
+In other words, no one worker in any occupational category is more knowledgeable or skilled than any other.
+Of course, in the real labor market some workers are much more capable than others.
+In such cases, the higher skilled and lower skilled workers each belong to their own occupational groups, which have their own market equilibrium points with different wage and employment levels.]
+To complicate matters, the economy is never stationary but is in a continuous state of adjustment and realignment.
 Although the market for certain workers may be at equilibrium in the fourth quarter of one year, changes influencing supply and demand will likely cause that equilibrium to shift such that the equilibrium will be different in the first quarter of the following year.
 (Think of the demand for commercial fishermen in the Gulf Coast before and after Hurricane Katrina in 2005).

 Based on these theories, EMSI has dug into historic labor market data to look for two characteristic groups: